despinademetriadou/hmode-classifier/README.md

 - Real-time implementation
 - Physics-informed constraints

-## 📄 License
+## License

-MIT License - see LICENSE file for details.
+MIT License

-## 🙏 Acknowledgments
+## Acknowledgments

-- **DIII-D National Fusion Facility** for providing the experimental data
+- **DIII-D National Fusion Facility**: Dr Vacslav Glukhov and Dr Randall Clark for their incredible patience and guidance, as well as for providing the labelled experimental data
-- **OMFIT Framework** for baseline comparison and data processing tools
-- **University College London** for supporting this research
+- **University College London**: Dr Dmitry Adamskiy for supporting this research and providing guidance and oversight throughout

 ---